b-bly/ask-me-anything/README.md

 ### Installing and Development
-Steps to Setup the Spring Boot Back end app (polling-app-server)
+Steps to Setup the Spring Boot Back end app (in the root directory)

 1. **Clone the application**